 - Free Cloudware CDN

-- 24/7 VIP support and claims that your issues are handled by real experts on chats, tickets and phone
+- 24/7 VIP support and claims that real experts handle your issues on chats, tickets, and phone

 - Entry plan is great value for money

 - Remarkable uptime of 99.99%

 - Bulked security features to ensure your dedicated servers are protected